TheDoctor0/laravel-factory-generator/README.md

 This package will generate [factories](https://laravel.com/docs/master/database-testing#writing-factories) from your existing models.

-That way you can get started with testing your Laravel application more quickly!
+That way you can get started with testing your Laravel or Lumen application more quickly!

 It is a forked version of [mpociot/laravel-test-factory-helper](https://github.com/mpociot/laravel-test-factory-helper) package.